 The access point is typically one hop away from the user.
 The access point can be either of these items to establish the network edge:

 - Base Stations, including mobile base stations, cell towers, central office base stations

 - Radio network controller for WiFi

 - Cable modem termination systems (CMTS) for cable

-- PON OLT for fiber or the “appropriate access point for other networks such as Zigbee, CBRS, LoRA, DSL, MuLTEfire, private LTE.”
+- PON OLT for fiber or the access points for other networks such as Zigbee, CBRS, LoRA, DSL, MuLTEfire, private LTE.

 - Hot spots